-'Today was about veterans': Veterans Day parade gives community an opportunity to show appreciation - Salisbury Post
+Veterans Day parade gives community opportunity to show appreciation - Salisbury Post

-‘Today was about veterans’: Veterans Day parade gives community an opportunity to show appreciation
+Veterans Day parade gives community opportunity to show appreciation

 SALISBURY — The threat of looming storm clouds couldn’t rain on the Veterans Day parade downtown Thursday afternoon.

-High School bands, Boy Scout troops, motorcyclists, local dignitaries and law enforcement officers made their way down Main Street as people cheered them on from chairs and tailgates.
+High school bands, Boy Scout troops, motorcyclists, local dignitaries and law enforcement officers made their way down Main Street as people cheered them on from chairs and tailgates.
 Some spectators raised homemade signs with messages of thanks, others waved American flags both large and small.

 “Today was about veterans,” said Mark Beaver, president of the Rowan County Veterans Council.
 “It was a day to honor the veterans that served this country.
 As you can see by the folks that lined the streets, this is something they really enjoyed coming to.
 They like to give back to us.”